JaiMaaSheeravali/Roosh/README.md

  <h3>Implemented</h3>
   <ol>
     <li>"tutorial" command be used to run tutorial content and learn about basic shell and git commands inside shell.</li>
-    <li>"tutorial level <level-number>" can be used to access practice levels and find the hidden flag using shell commands.</li>
+    <li>"tutorial level [level-number]" can be used to access practice levels and find the hidden flag using shell commands.</li>
-    <li>"tutorial level <level-number> password" can be used to submit the hidden flag in grading software and pass that level.</li>
+    <li>"tutorial level [level-number] password" can be used to submit the hidden flag in grading software to pass that level.</li>
   </ol>

 **Errors and Solutions:**